Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/3_data_collection_model_training.md

 python -m pose_estimation.cli train
 ```

-**Note (Optional)**: If you want to override certain training hyperparameters, you can do so with additional arguments on the above command.
+>Note (Optional): If you want to override certain training hyperparameters, you can do so with additional arguments on the above command.
 See the documentation at the top of [cli.py](../Model/pose_estimation/cli.py) for a full list of supported arguments.

-**Note**: If the training process ends unexpectedly, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.
+>Note: If the training process ends unexpectedly, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.

 #### Visualizing Training Results with Tensorboard
 If you'd like to examine the results of your training run in more detail, see our guide on [viewing the Tensorboard logs](tensorboard.md).